Frank Fischl: Political career

 In 1977, Fischl, a Republican, announced his candidacy for Mayor of his native Allentown, Pennsylvania, after friends encouraged him to run for the office.
-He narrowly defeated incumbent Mayor Joe Daddona, a Democrat, by just 121 votes in the 1977 mayoral general election.
+He narrowly defeated incumbent mayor Joe Daddona, a Democrat, by just 121 votes in the 1977 mayoral general election.

 As mayor, Fischl introduced a series of tax breaks for businesses and established tax abatement zones, which were intended to encourage property development.
-Projects which were developed as a result of Fischl's tax breaks included the present day Wells Fargo corporate offices (formerly Wachovia) and the downtown Crown Plaza Hotel.
+Projects which were developed as a result of Fischl's tax breaks included present-day Wells Fargo, formerly Wachovia, and Crown Plaza Hotel in Center City Allentown.

-Frank Fischl underwent quadruple bypass surgery while in office, which many believed contributed to his decision not to seek a second term in the 1981 election.
-He was succeeded by former Mayor Joe Daddona, who regained the office in 1982.
+Fischl underwent quadruple bypass surgery while in office, which many believed contributed to his decision not to seek a second term in the 1981 election.
+However, it is also noted that Fischl was in a feud with both the city's Democrats and Republicans over his opposition to raising the city's property tax to cover the cost of ambulances, with the Republican committee unlikely to endorse him and instead run another candidate, which would have forced Fischl to run as an Independent.
+He was succeeded by former Mayor Joe Daddona, who regained the office.

-In 1984, Pennsylvania Governor Dick Thornburgh appointed Fischl to the Pennsylvania Public Utility Commission, where he served as a member from 1984 until 1991.
+In 1984, Pennsylvania governor Dick Thornburgh appointed Fischl to the Pennsylvania Public Utility Commission, where he served as a member from 1984 until 1991.